DDDrag0/RiseToRuins-Modloader/README.md

 ## For Developers

 ### Building from Source
+> ⚠️ **Important:**
+> I'm developing the modloader inside the game folder, so if errors appear, the solution is most likely to develop there.
+You can copy the game folder into any folder you choose, as the game always works for testing.
 The project is structured as a standard Java application.

 To build it yourself:

 1. Clone the repository:
    ```